finnatsea/roman/README.md

 This is a simple program that converts arabic numbers to roman numerals.
 It's written in rust and has zero dependencies (as expected).

+Binaries are available for mac os x (x86_64 and aarch64).
+To run on other platforms clone and build from source.

 ## Usage

 ```bash